If you are anything like me, you enjoy a succulent piece of beef but likely revert to the same boring options.

 The secret to serving this section of bottom sirloin is the three S’s: season, smoke, and sear.

-A rub makes a good seasoning, so it’s up to you which flavor, or combination of spices to use.
+A tri tip marinade or rub makes a good seasoning, so it’s up to you which flavor, or combination of spices to use.
 After the meat is seasoned, it can be smoked.

 The best wood options for smoking tri-tip are pecan, oak, hickory, or cherry wood.